grahamwwilson/PendDataSimComp/README.md

 and use a more object oriented way to do the plots.
 Still a work in progress, but illustrative code is in ClassyPlots.py.
 Plan to incorporate the chi-squared calculations in a similar way.

+Refactored again, 4-28-2021.
+Now suggest starting from python Comparisons.py.
+Now the chi-squared and plot methods are in the MyComparisonClass.py.